thomax/scrambled-groups/README.md

 - [ ] moar responsiver design
 - [ ] 4 seconds of dramatic animation "while scrambling"
 - [ ] also assign members to group in results view
+- [ ] instead of passing vars around, use a store to keep track of stuff

 ## Known bugs